 Comlite is system made for intra-office communication as well.
 Comlite provides a real-time snapshot of staff and patient activity throughout the office at any given time.
 You can communicate by using light buttons and audible chimes to represent people, tasks, and locations.
 Watch a quick video of how the system could work in your office.

 Another route that many practices take is the use of a basic pager system.
 This would be similar to the paging systems used at restaurants to notify you when your table is ready, but a version modified specifically for use in a healthcare setting.
 Most paging systems come with a variety of customizable options to meet your practice's specific needs allowing you to choose between simple button call pages to something more integrated that can grow with your practice.
 Check out the variety of paging options from Jtech.

 A wireless doorbell can also be used throughout different areas of your practice to notify staff members with a light or sound when they are needed.
+This is good for practices that don't have too many rooms and want to keep costs at a minimum.
 Wireless doorbell packages can easily be purchased online at a reasonable price, making it an easy option to test out and see how it fits with your practice situation.